Tahoe Weather: Light Snow Showers, Cold, Breezy

 Good Morning Tahoetopians!
 Snow showers likely Monday with accumulations of 1 to 5 inches.
 Cold, with daytime regional highs in the low to mid 20s and moderate northwest winds.
 A Special Weather statement is in effect (see below).
 Looking ahead, cold low pressure settles in this week with below normal temperatures and periods of snow showers.

 NWS Forecast for Greater Lake Tahoe Area

-Thursday: Mostly cloudy with a slight chance of snow showers.
-Highs 24 to 29.
+Wednesday: Mostly cloudy with a slight chance of snow showers.
+Highs 28 to 33.
+Light winds.

 Wednesday Night: Mostly cloudy with a slight chance of snow showers.
 Lows 7 to 12.